-''' This command performs PCA (or EDA) calculations for given multi-model format.
+''' This command performs PCA (or EDA) calculations for given multi-model PDB structure or DCD format trajectory file and outputs results in NMD format.
 If a PDB identifier is given, structure file will be downloaded from the PDB FTP server.
-DCD files may be accompanied with
+DCD files may be accompanied with PDB or PSF files to enable atoms selections.